The less invasive therapy for severe aortic stenosis

 You may feel overwhelmed if you have been recently diagnosed with severe aortic stenosis and this can make it harder to take the step toward treatment.
 But the sooner you seek care, the quicker you will be able to get back to life and all the things you love.

-Your TAVR Doctor may decide that a different approach is necessary depending on various factors.
-Other ways to perform the TAVR procedure include:
+Your doctor may decide that a different approach is necessary depending on various factors.
+Other ways to perform the TAVI procedure include: